 - The Committee Against Torture (CAT) oversees implementation of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment (Convention against Torture) and may accept individual complaints against States parties that have made the relevant declaration under Article 22 of the CAT.

 - The Committee on the Rights of the Child (CRC) monitors compliance with the Convention on the Rights of the Child and its two protocols.
-Beginning in April 2014, it may accept individual complaints against States parties that have ratified the Third Optional Protocol on a Communications Procedure.
+The Committee accepts individual complaints against States parties that have ratified the Third Optional Protocol on a Communications Procedure.

 - The Committee on Migrant Workers (CMW) oversees implementation of the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (ICMW).
 An individual complaints mechanism is pending and will begin operating when 10 States parties have made the relevant declaration pursuant to Article 77 of the CMW.